RETURN_TO_LOGS

 Automaton: Why the Next Agent Wave Is About Economic Autonomy, Not Better Chat

-What Automaton actually is
+What Gemini Robotics-ER 1.6 actually is

 Why this matters for Neuronex